Project start date: 01/07/2021

 NESP funding: $83,000 (GST-exclusive)

-The research builds on the findings of a comprehensive review of the conservation status of Australian lizards and snakes carried out in 2017, and a project to identify the reptile species most at risk of extinction over the next 20 years.
+The research built on the findings of a comprehensive review of the conservation status of Australian lizards and snakes carried out in 2017, and a project to identify the reptile species most at risk of extinction over the next 20 years.
+Below is a summary of the survey’s outcomes.